 In all my spare time I put together A Gutsy Girl’s Master Guide to Prokinetics.
-Am I nerding out enough yet for Y’all?
+Am I nerding out enough yet?
 No?
 Well good because I have zero intentions of slowing down anytime soon.

 A prokinetic, simply put, is something that stimulates movement or gastrointestinal motility.